Get to know how customer relationship management software for WhatsApp empowers business communication.

 So what does a company need in order to use WhatsApp functionality in a CRM?

 Obviously, the first prerequisite for WhatsApp CRM is a WhatsApp Business account.
-While setting up a WhatsApp Business account is as simple as setting up a personal one, going through Facebook Business verification required for getting access to the messenger’s API is a more complicated process.
-Meta Inc., a company behind WhatsApp, Facebook, and Instagram, reviews every application on a case-by-case basis.
-The whole procedure is done via the Facebook for Business section of the social network and it is recommended to find a trusted company that can help with passing a verification process successfully.
+While setting up a WhatsApp Business account is as simple as setting up a personal one, going through Facebook Business verification required to get access to the messenger’s API is a slightly more complicated process.
+Meta Platforms, Inc., a company behind WhatsApp, Facebook, and Instagram, reviews every application on a case-by-case basis.
+The process is done via the Facebook for Business section of the social media platform.
+It is recommended to find a trusted company that can help with passing a verification process successfully.

-Another crucial component of the solution is, of course, a CRM system that fully supports WhatsApp functionality.
-While many CRMs offer built-in integrations with WhatsApp, most of them lack advanced features and have limitations that can potentially slow down operation processes and decrease customer communication efficiency.
+The second key component of the solution is, of course, a CRM system that fully supports WhatsApp functionality.
+As mentioned earlier, some CRMs offer built-in integrations with WhatsApp, but most of them lack advanced features and have limitations that can potentially slow down operation processes and decrease customer communication efficiency.

-Here, using a pre-built WhatsApp CRM, such as the one provided by Umnico, is preferable.
+This is where the use of a pre-built WhatsApp CRM, such as the one provided by Umnico, is preferable.
 These solutions support all functionality of the messenger, including sharing any types of files, quoting messages, and texting a client first, and can be set up easily by anyone.
-With Umnico, it takes only two minutes to connect multiple WhatsApp Business accounts to the CRM and engage in conversations with clients.
+With Umnico, it takes only two minutes to connect several WhatsApp Business accounts to the CRM and engage in conversations with clients.
 Additionally, Umnico supports other popular messengers and social media, which allows a company to master omnichannel customer communication with just one solution.

 Let’s explore how WhatsApp CRM improves all main efforts of customer interactions: marketing, sales, and support.

 With WhatsApp CRM, businesses can funnel inbound leads and establish a channel for promotional messages with high open and engagement rates.
-Potential customers can be invited into starting a dialogue by click-to-chat links, scannable QR codes on printed materials or a live chat widget that supports continuing a conversation started in live chat in WhatsApp.
+Prospects can be invited to start a dialogue by click-to-chat links, scannable QR codes on printed materials or a live chat widget that supports continuing a conversation started in live chat in WhatsApp.
 Once a lead initiates a conversation, their details go to the CRM, which places them into a relevant audience segment for future marketing communications.

-Connecting WhatsApp with CRM can significantly streamline sales processes and shorten a sales cycle.
-By exchanging data between the messenger and the CRM system, a company can automate deals creation and their moving through the stages of a sales funnel.
-Agents can seamlessly carry out sales activities while conversing with customers without switching between platforms.
-The solution ensures that your sales team remains productive and efficient, leading to improved results.
+Connecting WhatsApp to CRM can significantly streamline sales processes and shorten the sales cycle.
+By exchanging data between the messenger and the CRM system, a company can automate the deals creation and their movement through the stages of a sales funnel.
+Agents can seamlessly carry out sales activities while conversing with customers without having to switch between platforms.
+The integration ensures that your sales team remains productive and efficient, leading to improved results.

-With CRM’s automation features, a company can set up template answers to frequent questions and provide relevant links to a knowledge base.
-Based on a type of inquiry, a CRM system can automatically route and assign an incoming WhatsApp inquiry to an appropriate support team member.
-All of this reduces the burden of routine on support agents, allowing them to focus on complex issues and provide creative and prompt resolutions.
+Using the CRM's automation capabilities, a company can set up template answers to frequent questions and provide relevant links to a knowledge base.
+Based on the type of inquiry, a CRM system can automatically route and assign an incoming WhatsApp inquiry to the appropriate support team member.
+All of this reduces the burden of routine on support agents, allowing them to focus on complex issues and provide creative and prompt solutions.

 WhatsApp CRM can also be used to protect user accounts.
 For instance, many online services and SaaS companies utilize WhatsApp to send two-factor authentication codes.
-Sending service messages via the messenger allows businesses to save a considerable amount of money usually spent on costly SMS.
+Sending service messages via the messenger allows businesses to save a considerable amount of money that would normally be spent on expensive SMS communications.

-Whether it is marketing, sales, or support activity, WhatsApp CRM makes it easier to get comprehensive and accurate data on customer behavior and employees’ efficiency.
-Thanks to the solution, managers can monitor such metrics as average response time, conversion rate, customer satisfaction rating, and others, directly in the CRM interface.
-They can also view any WhatsApp conversation from the CRM to ensure that an employee conducts a dialogue according to established customer communication guidelines.
+Whether it is marketing, sales, or support activities, WhatsApp CRM makes it easier to get comprehensive and accurate data about customer behavior and employee efficiency.
+Thanks to the solution, managers can monitor metrics such as average response time, conversion rate, customer satisfaction rating, and others, directly in the CRM interface.
+They can also view any WhatsApp conversation in the CRM to ensure that an employee conducts a dialogue according to established guidelines for communicating with customers.

 Embracing WhatsApp CRM software provides numerous advantages for a company’s marketing, sales, and support.
-Optimized communication via messenger with a 2 billion audience can noticeably boost lead generation and long-term customer relations of a company.
+Optimized communication via the messaging app with a 2 billion audience can noticeably boost the company's lead generation and long-term customer relationships.

-By using Umnico's WhatsApp CRM, companies can effectively manage WhatsApp conversations alongside other communication channels from an easy-to-use CRM interface.
-Try Umnico without incurring costs during the trial and assess its potential of taking your customer communication to the next level.
+By using Umnico's WhatsApp CRM, companies can effectively manage WhatsApp conversations alongside other communication channels from an easy-to-use CRM interface on mobile and desktop.
+Try Umnico without incurring costs during a free trial and assess its potential to take your customer communication to the next level.

 Subscribe to Umnico news!